AI Search Is Replacing Google for Local Discovery: The 2026 Data

 Set up AI traffic tracking

 Add GA4 regex filters or UTM parameters to measure AI referral traffic separately.
 You need to see this data to understand its value.
-Even at low volume, it likely converts at 4-14x your Google traffic.
+Market studies suggest AI referrals can convert at higher rates, but your own analytics should be the source of truth.

 The honest caveats

-We'd lose credibility if we didn't mention these: Google still processes 15+ billion searches per day.
+We'd lose credibility without these: Google still processes 15+ billion searches per day.
 AI referral traffic is still under 1% of total internet traffic.
-SparkToro's research found total search volume didn't measurably decline between April 2024 and June 2025 - suggesting AI use may be additive, not purely substitutive.
+SparkToro's research found total search volume didn't measurably decline between April 2024 and June 2025 - suggesting AI use may be additive, not substitutive.
 Sam Altman himself said ChatGPT will "probably not" replace Google.

-None of that changes the underlying trajectory.
-The question isn't whether AI search will be big - it's already big.
+None of that changes the trajectory.
+The question isn't whether AI search will be big - it already is.
 The question is whether your business will be in the answer when it matters.

 The bottom line